-Listening to these words in a relaxed way, not intended for study, and a long with prayer can heal the soul, the same way, clean fresh water does to a sick, dehydrated body.
+Listening to these words (outside of study time), and meditating on them with prayer can heal the soul, the same way, clean fresh water does to a sick, dehydrated body.

 Moreover, how else are we expected to renew our minds but by constant hearing of the word of God?

 Hebrews 4:12 “12For the word of God is living, and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 13Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do.”

 How else can we believe if we haven’t witnessed and haven’t even heard of the truth?

 A human being is called so for a good reason.
 We’re not human ‘has’ been or ‘will be’.
 We’re a fresh renewable process and so is our faith.
 Thus, like drinking water, hearing has to take place daily, and in great amounts.
 The more, the better.